pytorch/serve/kubernetes/README.md

 ## Overview

 This page demonstrates a Torchserve deployment in Kubernetes using Helm Charts.
-Its uses [DockerHub Torchserve Image](https://hub.docker.com/r/pytorch/torchserve) for the deployment.
-This deployment leverages a PersistentVolume for storing snapshot / model files which are shared between multiple pods of the torchserve deployment.
+It uses [DockerHub Torchserve Image](https://hub.docker.com/r/pytorch/torchserve) for the pods a PersistentVolume for storing snapshot / model files which are shared between multiple pods of the torchserve deployment.

 ![EKS Overview](overview.png)